tobozo/M5Stack-SD-Updater/README.md

   - .json file with dimensions descriptions:

-  `{"width":128,"height":128,"authorName":"tobozo","projectURL":"http://blah","credits":"thanks"}`
+  `{"width":128,"height":128,"authorName":"tobozo","projectURL":"http://short.url","credits":"** http://very.very.long.url ~~"}`

   ⚠️ The jpg/json file names must match the bin file name, case matters! jpg/json files are optional but must both be set if provided.
-  The value for *projectURL* property will be rendered as a QR Code in the info window.
+  The value for *projectURL* property will be rendered as a QR Code in the info window, it is better provide a short URL there so the resulting QR Code has more error correction.

 🚫 LIMITATIONS: